overprotocol/overprotocol.github.io/docs/operators/advanced-guides/secure-grpc-connections.md

 ---
 title: Secure gRPC connections
-description: Installation guide using Docker
+description: How to use secure gRPC connections
 lang: en
 ---